pavondunbar/Permissioned-Defi-Python/README.md

 # Permissioned DeFi Compliance Engine

 > **Sandbox / Educational Project**
 > This is a sandbox environment for learning and testing.
-It simulates a permissioned DeFi compliance engine with institutional-grade settlement infrastructure, MPC threshold signing, and regulatory compliance enforcement. **Not for production use** — see [Production Considerations](#production-considerations) for what a real deployment would require.
+It simulates a permissioned DeFi compliance engine with institutional-grade settlement infrastructure, MPC threshold signing, and regulatory compliance enforcement. **Not for production use** — see the [Production Warning](#-production-warning) section for full details.

 ---